 About

-Early Music Day is a celebration of more than a millennium of music, through concerts, events, and happenings taking place simultaneously across Europe.
-It is a focal point for the promotion of the historical musical heritage in Europe.
-Every year, an ambassador is chosen to represent the event, and hundreds of participants add their event to the official programme, and participate in a global celebration!
+Early Music Day is a celebration of more than a millennium of music, through concerts and events taking place simultaneously around the world.
+Early Music Day is a focal point for promoting historical musical heritage in Europe.
+Each year, an ambassador represents the day, and hundreds of participants add their events to the official programme for the day, which becomes a global celebration!

 CELEBRATING 1000 YEARS OF LIVING MUSIC HISTORY